 Use your unique strengths to engage content collaborators

 Does this sound like you?
-You need to engage with diverse professionals and personalities on authoring technical documentation, but find it hard to engage with people that generalize, jump to conclusions, make changes without reasons, and race the clock?
+You need to engage with diverse professionals and personalities on authoring technical documentation, but find it hard to work with people that generalize, jump to conclusions, make changes without reasons, and race the clock?
 You are not alone.
 14% of knowledge workers had felt like striking a coworker in the past year but didn’t, and 87% of employees worldwide are not engaged at work.

 This TC Camp workshop will challenge you.
-At the core is advice on how to connect and communicate more powerfully with your authoring team.
+At the core is advice on how to connect and communicate more powerfully with your team.

-When: Saturday 9 September 2017, 8:30-10:30 AM
+When: Saturday 9 September 2017

 Andrew Lawless, Rockant Inc